 Could you tell me a little bit about the Byers Center for Biodesign at Stanford?

-So more than 15 years ago, Paul Yock and Josh Makower, who founded the program, had this notion that there was a gap where people understood potential inventions and those who understood the process of developing medical technology.
+So more than 15 years ago, Paul Yock and Josh Makower, who founded the program, had this notion that there was a gap where people understood potential inventions but had no idea of the process of developing medical technology.
 As a result, we started a postdoctoral fellowship for such people.
-Our fundamental premise is that we bring together a team, including a physician or two, an engineer or two, a business person or two, typically in groups of four.
-We teach them the core skills of understanding the FDA process, the process of clinical trials—evidence-based and now value-based med tech innovation.
+Our fundamental premise is that we bring together a team, including a physician or two, an engineer two, a business person or two in typical groups of four.
+We teach them the core skills of understanding the FDA process, the process of clinical trials—evidence-based and now value-based med-tech innovation.
 In the course of this didactic process, we also encourage them to start a project.
-And those projects over the last twenty years have resulted in more than fifty medical device technology companies and more than three and a half million patients treated with Biodesign-derived technology.
+Those projects over the last twenty years have now resulted in more than fifty medical device technology companies and more than three and a half million patients treated with Biodesign-derived technology.
 That to me is the story of leverage, and that’s what I think in many ways is the most compelling output of the 20 years of the program.

 Why do you think bringing together an interdisciplinary team is so important?

 Interdisciplinarity is important because of the fresh observations this kind of team brings.
 For example, if offensive football coaches talk to one another, all they’re going to talk about is how to drive a better offense.
 If you add a defensive coordinator to the conversation, there will be a broader view of how we might make a better football team.
 In a similar fashion, if physicians talk to each other, they’ll simply say, “Yeah, we see that.
 We see infections.”
-However, when you bring together a scientist and engineer, someone who understands how you might manufacture and someone who understands power, now, all of a sudden, you have a team that can become energized.
+However, when you bring together a scientist and engineer, someone who understands how you might manufacture and someone who understands radiofrequency energy, now, all of a sudden, you have a team that can become energized.
 When they do and get jazzed about solving a problem, you have something powerful.
-I think the history of invention has been collaborative teams like that.
-Whether you think about Hewlett and Packard, the original Silicon Valley team, Jobs and Wozniak, or Gates and Allen, they all had complementary skills.
-They all came together, built out other complementary skills, and changed the world.
+I think the history of the invention has been collaborative teams like that, whether you think about Hewlett and Packard, the original Silicon Valley team, Jobs and Wozniak, or Gates and Allen, they all had complementary skills.
+They all came together and built out other complementary skills and changed the world.

 Everybody has an idea or at least something that they think could be done better.
 What advice would you give to people regarding turning that idea into a reality?